Ali-Aahmed/MASC-Dataset/README.md

 The dataset is organized into multiple components, each representing a different aspect of the UI:

 - **Screenshot Images:** High-resolution images (JPG, 540x960 px) capturing the visual design of mobile UIs.
-- **Semantic Wireframe Images:** PNG representations of the UI layout, abstracting stylistic elements to focus on structure.
 - **UI Semantic Annotations (JSON):** A JSON file describing all UI components, including buttons, text fields, and icons.
 - **View Hierarchies (JSON):** A DOM-like structure representing parent-child relationships between UI components.
 - **MASC_Features.csv (CSV):** File containing extracted features for each UI.